Condominium Management

 Charges and Convictions

-Section 36 of the Condominium Management Services Act, 2015 (CMSA) requires the CMRAO to make certain information available to the public including information related to charges laid by the CMRAO against licensees, or other persons or entities that undertake activities that require a licence, and who have been charged and/or convicted under the CMSA.
+The CMRAO is required to make certain information available to the public including information related to charges laid by the CMRAO against licensees, or other persons or entities that undertake activities that require a licence, and who have been charged and/or convicted under the CMSA.

 Discipline and Appeals Decisions